-&lt;sup>16 Cf. IER Report, para.
+16 Cf. IER Report, para.
 53.

-&lt;sup>17 The Presidency frequently seeks input and information from the Registry even for decision-making which falls within the Presidency's own remit, such as in respect of the calling to full-time service of judges in 2018.
+17 The Presidency frequently seeks input and information from the Registry even for decision-making which falls within the Presidency's own remit, such as in respect of the calling to full-time service of judges in 2018.
 For example, prior to taking any decisions in this regard, the previous Presidency held several meetings with the Registry divisions involved to ensure that its decisions could be properly accommodated within the existing fiscal parameters.

-Regulations of the Court, regulation 3.
+18 Regulations of the Court, regulation 3.

-&lt;sup>19 The previous and current Presidencies have sought to ensure the involvement of all members of the Presidency in CoCo meetings.
+19 The previous and current Presidencies have sought to ensure the involvement of all members of the Presidency in CoCo meetings.

-&lt;sup>20 By way of example, in respect of administrative issuances, the Presidency has specific duties, consistent with its responsibility for the 'proper administration of the Court'.
+20 By way of example, in respect of administrative issuances, the Presidency has specific duties, consistent with its responsibility for the 'proper administration of the Court'.
 These include: to ensure legal quality, to take into account the broad interests of the Court and to coordinate with and seek the concurrence of the Prosecutor.
-For example, the nature of interventions of the Presidency in inter-organ administration have been grounded in objectives as diverse and significant as seeking to minimize the Court's potential liability before the Administrative Tribunal of the at times, may move slower than is ideal notably due to a high workload of the staff involved and limited resources rather than reluctance to make progress, it should be noted that the relevant procedures are already capable of working efficiently and regularly do so in practice.
-For example, in the context of the urgent action required during in response to the COVID-19 crisis, the Presidency oversaw the drafting and promulgation of a complex Presidential Directive, involving inter-organ consultation and the Staff Union Council, in only three weeks - a record time for any type of administrative issuance at the Court.
-Further, the Court fully supports the underlying principle of encouraging a culture of cohesiveness and consistency, including greater uniformity and Court-wide approaches when appropriate and necessary.
+For example, the nature of interventions of the Presidency in inter-organ administration have been grounded in objectives as diverse and significant as seeking to minimize the Court's potential liability before the Administrative Tribunal of the International Labour Organization, seeking to ensure consistency with equivalent administrative issuances in the UN and seeking to ensure consistent understanding of shared strategic objectives.
+In respect of the drafting of administrative issuances, the respective legal offices of the three organs have close and respectful relationships and consult consistently with a view to minimizing the duplication of functions.
+It is agreed by all that the unnecessary duplication of functions is indeed most unwelcome.